KxSystems/kx-vscode/README.md

 - **Unmanaged q session**

     You manage the q  outside of VS Code.
-The q  runs irrespective of whether you have VS Code open or not.
+The q session runs irrespective of whether you have VS Code open or not.
 When you [create the connection configuration](#connect-to-a-q-session), set the alias to something other than 'local' or 'insights'.

 - **kdb Insights Enterprise**